VlixAli/Jwt-with-spring-/README.md

 cp .env.example .env
 ````

-then run the following commands to install dependencies and run the project
+then run the following commands to run the project

 ````
 cd ../../../